-Today I’m sharing my home office makeover!
+Today I’m sharing my colorful, mid-century modern inspired home office makeover!

 I’m so thrilled to finally have a home office space that inspires and motivates me.
 Since it was originally a dumping ground for piles of unpacked boxes, I was relieved when we cobbled together a functioning space last spring, using my old DIY treadle desk and cast-offs from other rooms (like the teal drapes, the maple dresser, and the black arm chair).
 We even tackled a few small office DIY projects, like turning the office closet into a little turquoise nook, plus hacking the new white Expedit and building magazine storage bins for it, but we really didn’t give this room the attention it deserved – until now!

-Here’s a quick reminder of the “before(s)” (you can see more photos here):
+Reminder of the “before(s)” (you can see more photos here):

 After living with the space for awhile, Hubby and I devised a wish list for the perfect home office:

 - Desk for two

 - Hidden cords and simplified tech (no more hulking printer sitting on the desk)

 - Space for Hubby’s great-grandfather’s trunk (there’s NO room elsewhere and it’s special)

 - Comfy chair to curl up in and read

 - Design that feels cohesive with the rest of the lakehouse